python/cpython/Doc/library/functions.rst

       This is an advanced function that is not needed in everyday Python programming, unlike :func:`importlib.import_module`.

    This function is invoked by the :keyword:`import` statement.
+   If the module cannot be imported, :exc:`ImportError` is raised.
 It can be replaced (by importing the :mod:`builtins` module and assigning to ``builtins.__import__``) in order to change semantics of the :keyword:`!import` statement, but doing so is **strongly** discouraged as it